Thom-Roberts/ColorGame/README.md

 ## My game

 I wanted to play around with coloring shaders and moving to set positions on a map.
 I also wanted to develop a simple AI.
 So I decided to make a game where the player moves around and tries to color the majority of the map their color.
 At set intervals a number of platforms will shift their height up or down, potentially blocking player's movements.
+The source code for this project is found [here](https://github.com/Thom-Roberts/3710SoloGame).
+I had also just finished playing the original Final Fantasy 7, which inspired the background music I used 🙂.